rbutinarav/demand_forecasting/README.txt

-# supply chain demand forecasting analysis using ARIMA, Prophet and streamlit
+# supply chain demand forecasting analysis using ARIMA, ETS, Prophet and streamlit
 # user will be able to upload a csv file with historical data: demand.csv
-# perform analysis, produce a prediction, evaluate and visualize the results
+# perform analysis, produce, predictions, evaluate and visualize the results
+# at single item level as for the entire dataset